 Inspired by our son, Alex, we want to allow more people with spinal cord injuries to explore what opportunities are out there for recovery.
 It is expensive to travel and stay in these places plus some treatments are considered alternative/holistic such as acupuncture.
 Medical insurance does not assist in these costs.
 We want to raise money to allow people in our area with a spinal cord injury the chance to reach Beyond Expectations.

 We also want to help is with training of therapists in Western Pennsylvania.
 Locomotor training is not something they learn about it school.
 Training dollars are hard to come by on a regular basis.
-Two of Alex’s physical therapists from Pittsburgh have attended training seminars in Louisville, KY.
+Several of Alex’s physical therapists from Pittsburgh have attended training seminars in Louisville, KY.
 They are applying their new knowledge not just with Alex but with patients with other conditions such as spina bifida and cerebral palsy.
 More people can benefit and this is just the beginning.
 We are encouraging a change in the typical treatment in Pittsburgh which includes braces (turning off muscles instead of turning them on) and adaptation (maintenance instead of advancing progression).
 It is hard to change an established practice, but we will Rise to the challenge!

 Eric & Amy–Parents of Alex